mspnp/aks-baseline/06-aks-cluster.md

         > azuredeploy.parameters.region2.json
         ```

+    1. Customize flux to watch your own repo.

+        ```bash
+        sed -i -e 's/<user-name>/${GITHUB_USER_NAME}/' cluster-manifests/cluster-baseline-settings/flux.yaml
+        ```

+        > :bulb: You want to modify your GitOps manifest file to point your forked repo.
+Later on you can push changes to your very own repo and they will be reflected in the state of you cluster.

     1. Push the changes to your forked repo.

         > :book: The DevOps team wants to automate their infrastructure deployments.
 In this case, they decided to use GitHub Actions.
 They are going to create a workflow for every AKS cluster instance they have to take care of.